Robert J. Shiller: Career and views

 Shiller has taught at Yale since 1982, and previously held faculty positions at the Wharton School of the University of Pennsylvania and the University of Minnesota, also giving frequent lectures at the London School of Economics.
 He has written on economic topics that range from behavioral finance to real estate to risk management, and has been co-organizer of the NBER workshops on behavioral finance with Richard Thaler from 1991-2015.
 His book Macro Markets won TIAA-CREF's first annual Paul A. Samuelson Award.
-He currently publishes a syndicated column and has been a regular contributor to Project Syndicate since 2003.
+He publishes a syndicated column and has been a regular contributor to Project Syndicate since 2003.

 In 1981 Shiller published an article in which he challenged the efficient-market hypothesis, which was the dominant view in the economics profession at the time.
 Shiller argued that in a rational stock market, investors would base stock prices on the expected receipt of future dividends, discounted to a present value.
 He examined the performance of the U.S. stock market since the 1920s, and considered the kinds of expectations of future dividends and discount rates that could justify the wide range of variation experienced in the stock market.
 Shiller concluded that the volatility of the stock market was greater than could plausibly be explained by any rational view of the future.
 This article was later named as one of the "top 20" articles in the 100-year history of the American Economic Association.

 The behavioral finance school gained new credibility following the October 1987 stock market crash.
 Shiller's work included survey research that asked investors and stock traders what motivated them to make trades; the results further bolstered his hypothesis that these decisions are often driven by emotion instead of rational calculation.
 Much of this survey data has been gathered continuously since 1989.

 Robert Shiller's plot of the S&P Composite Real Price Index, Earnings, Dividends, and Interest Rates, from Irrational Exuberance, 2d ed.
 In the preface to this edition, Shiller warns that "[t]he stock market has not come down to historical levels: the price-earnings ratio as I define it in this book is still, at this writing [2005], in the mid‑20s, far higher than the historical average. ...
 People still place too much confidence in the markets and have too strong a belief that paying attention to the gyrations in their investments will someday make them rich, and so they do not make conservative preparations for possible bad outcomes."